yeojz/redux-thunk-testing/README.md

 });
 ```

-### Using thunks as payload of a Flux Standard Action
+### Using thunks as the payload of a Flux Standard Action

 If you want to use thunk as the payload of a Flux Standard Action,
 you'll need to add the following middleware.